panique/pdo-debug/README.md

 $query->execute($parameters);
 ```

-and debug / log the full SQL statement by using the global `debugPDO()` function.
+Now you can debug / log the full SQL statement by using the global `debugPDO()` function.
 Make sure to pass the raw
 SQL statement and the parameters array that contains proper keys and values.
 ```php
 echo debugPDO($sql, $parameters);